 If you handle motor vehicle injury claims, you need to spot the issues with workers’ comp claims.
-If you can’t, you may be leaving your client’s risk-free money on the table without ever knowing that your client had another source of compensation.
-While comp claims are a huge hassle for lawyers handling car accident claims, because dealing with the comp lien can be a nightmare, you must know whether your client might have a claim.
+If you can’t, you may leave your client’s risk-free money on the table without ever knowing that your client had another source of compensation.
+While comp claims are an enormous hassle for lawyers handling car accident claims, because dealing with the comp lien can be a nightmare, you must know whether your client might have a claim.

 One big step forward towards understanding what you need to know is an appreciation for the “comings and goings” rule and its exceptions.
 This opinion, written by Judge Michele D. Hotten, should help get you there.